Omoluabi1003/PtMatch/README.md

 # Address Dataset Preparation

-This repository contains two address datasets from St. Lucie County, Florida:
+Two source files are provided from St. Lucie County, Florida:

-- **`ST LUCIE_2025-07-01.csv`** – Base address file in the St. Lucie format with 20 columns (number, street name, lat/lon, etc.).
+- **`ST LUCIE_2025-07-01.csv`** – the existing master list of addresses already in the St. Lucie column layout.
-- **`compressed_data (1).csv.gz`** – A gzipped export from the county GIS system with 55 columns.
+- **`compressed_data (1).csv.gz`** – a new export from the county GIS system that contains additional records and many extra fields.

-The goal is to combine the new GIS records with the existing St. Lucie table while retaining the original column layout.
+The merge process converts the GIS export to the same column set as the master file and appends the new rows.

 ## Cleaning workflow

 1. Decompress and load `compressed_data (1).csv.gz` using pandas.
 2. Rename GIS columns to the St. Lucie column names:
    - `addrnum` → `NUMBER`
    - `roadpredir` → `PREDIR`
    - `roadname` → `STNAME`